PacifAIst/API2CHAT/README.md

 <br>

 **API2CHAT** is a lightweight, purely client-side Graphical User Interface designed to interact with any OpenAI-compatible LLM endpoint.
-It bypasses the need for bloated backends, databases, or subscriptions, allowing you to plug in your own API keys securely.
+It bypasses the need for bloated backends, databases, or subscriptions, allowing you to plug in your own API keys securely. **[SEE THE LIVE DEMO](https://pacifaist.github.io/API2CHAT/)**

 ## 🚀 Key Features